ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 verifier may skill a final bit comparison check.
 -->

-For schemes achieving the most demanding security notions, i.e., Strong Non-Separability with Simultaneous Verification, verification succeeds not only when both of the component signatures are present but also only when the verifier has verified both signatures.
+For schemes achieving the most demanding security notion, Strong Non-Separability with Simultaneous Verification, verification succeeds not only when both of the component signatures are present but also only when the verifier has verified both signatures.
 Moreover, no information is leaked to the